luna/luna-book/visual_representation.md

 ## Results visualisations

 Every node is able to visualize its results.
 To open the visualization press the eye icon above the node.
 If you press and hold the <kbd>space</kbd> bar, the visualization will enter full-screen mode.
 You can choose which visualization to use from the drop-down visualizations menu.

+> **[info] Changes ahead!**
+>
+> Currently, result visualisations are only available inside no–argument nodes.
+If there are any arguments on the left–hand–side bar of your workspace, this means that the results would depend on those arguments and we are not computing them.
+This will be changed soon, so you will be able to inspect the results with given input arguments.
+You can learn more more about functions and arguments in the [Functions chapter](defining_functions.md).

 Many visualizations provide interactive controls.
 In order to access them you have to focus the visualization by clicking on it.
 When you focus a visualization, the graph gets dimmed and you cannot control it until you exit the focus by pressing the <kbd>escape</kbd> key or pressing on the dimmed background.